Travel Planning Made Simple. Create Your Own Itinerary.

 • Usage of hand-held devices while driving is strictly prohibited.
 As long as the device is completely hands-free or mounted securely, you are okay to drive.

-• Respect the cycle lanes and while you are driving, try to leave at least a space of 1.5 meters between your vehicle and the cycle.
-Slow down, when you are passing them as well.
+• Respect the bike lanes and while you are driving, try to leave at least a space of 1.5 meters between your vehicle and the bike.
+Slow down when you are passing them as well.

 • New Zealand roads may be narrower than you are used to, so it is advised that you start early.